 Born in Moscow in 1984, his career began when he met his first clarinet teacher Vladimir Ferapontov at the Moscow Central Music School.
 In 2001 he entered the Moscow State Conservatory in the class of Victor Petrov.
 Dmitry has been a member of the Vladimir Spivakov Foundation since he was 15 years old and regularly performs in the most prestigious concert halls in Moscow and St. Petersburg.
 He has won several competitions, including the Rosanov International Clarinet Competition 2000.

-In 2002, he was accepted at the Royal Academy of Music in London and received a scholarship for six years of study.
-During his first two years in London, he won the prestigious Geoffrey Hawks Clarinet Competition prize, the John Solomon Prize for all winds, followed by the Yamaha Scholarship, which is highly coveted in Europe.
-In 2007, he was awarded the Allcard Award from the Worshipful Company of Musicians.
-During the period of his studies at the Academy, he will also win several prizes, all dedicated to chamber music: Max Pirani, John Ireland and Nickolas Blake.
+In 2002, he was accepted to the Royal Academy of Music in London and was awarded a scholarship for six years.
+During his studies, he won the prestigious Geoffrey Hawks Clarinet Competition, the John Solomon Prize, the coveted Yamaha Scholarship in Europe, and several chamber prizes: Max Pirani, John Ireland and Nickolas Blake.

 In 2004, he participated with Milos Milivojevic in the world premiere of Elena Firsova's Invocation for clarinet and classical accordion at the Oxford Chamber Music Festival.
 In July 2007, he performed Steve Reich's 'New York Counterpoint' at the Cheltenham Festival.
 In 2010, he won the First Grand Prize in the Claude Debussy International Competition.